transpocamp/transportationcamp.org/events/dc-2017/index.markdown

 1. announce via [@transpocamp](https://twitter.com/transpocamp) (also watch [@mobilitylabteam](https://twitter.com/mobilitylabteam))
 2. post message on this page
 3. email attendees using the address they registered with via [nVite](nvite.com/transpo17/).

+As sessions are added to the Board, we will update the schedule online: [tiny.cc/tcamp17](http://tiny.cc/tcamp17)

 Registration is now open: [nvite.com/transpo17](https://nvite.com/transpo17/d325).
 Ticket prices are $45.
 Thanks to a generous grant from [AASHTO](http://www.transportation.org/),